spideycarey/moxabuildnewfirmware/README.md

 8. Install Ignition Edge
    These instructions are based of the Readme file included in the install
    1. Type `sudo mkdir /usr/local/bin/ignition` to create the Ignition directory
+   2. Type `sudo chown edgeadmin /usr/local/bin/ignition` to set the owner of the directory
    2. Using a FTP/SSH software, copy Ignition Edge install from PC to device
       - Copy Ignition Edge install to `/home/edgeadmin`
    3. *********remove *********** Type `sudo apt-get update` to get and apply updates to device